vinihiga/vinihiga/README.md

 ### Hi there, I'm Vini! 👋

 I'm a Sr. iOS Software Engineer with a Bachelor's degree in Software Engineering.
-I also pursued Master's studies in Computer Science at UNICAMP, focusing on Graphs Theory, Computer Graphics, Machine Learning, and my research was about Recommendations Algorithms using Deep Learning.
+Has Apple Developer Academy certification (2019-2020).

 With experience in **Healthcare, E-Commerce, and Banking**, I've worked on diverse projects, solving complex problems with scalable and efficient solutions.